Grace Britton, Kavan Lee, Jordan Brown, Gracie Grainger and Eden Howard

 Alyssa Smith, Samantha Sama and Allison Podlogar

-Each year up to three high school students are sponsored by the Lee District to the Resource Conservation Workshop held on the N.C.
+Each year up to three high school students are sponsored by the Lee District to attend the Resource Conservation Workshop held on the N.C.
 State University Campus.
 This week long workshop exposes young people to various natural resource fields and includes field trips.
 Students are eligible to win various scholarships based on test scores at close of the workshop.
-The workshop will be June 25 thru June 30, 2017.
-This year we sponsored Christopher Martinez from Southern Lee High School to attend the workshop.